Qortal/Brooklyn/Documentation/admin-guide/cgroup-v2.rst

 	are local to the cgroup i.e. not hierarchical.
 The file modified event generated on this file reflects only the local events.

-  hugetlb.<hugepagesize>.numa_stat
-	Similar to memory.numa_stat, it shows the numa information of the hugetlb pages of <hugepagesize> in this cgroup.
-Only active in use hugetlb pages are included.
-The per-node values are in bytes.

 Misc
 ----